-the signal error (RMSE = 1.17).
-With no model available, the Kalman-Takens method can be utilized, solid red curve in Fig. 5(b), and even in this high-dimensional example is able to reduce signal error to a level comparable to the parametric filter (RMSE = 1.36).
+when the observations are perturbed by 60% noise (green circles).
+With knowledge of the full 40 dimensional system a parametric filter can be implemented, solid blue curve in Figure 5(a), to reduce the signal error (RMSE = 1.17).
+With no model available the Kalman-Takens method can be utilized, solid red curve in Figure 5(b), and even in this high dimensional example is able to reduce signal error to a level comparable to the parametric filter (RMSE = 1.36).

 Figure 6 shows the results of filtering the $x_1$ node at various noise levels.
-Figure 6(a) shows the results in a fivedimensional Lorenz-96 network, where only $x_1$ is observable, and Fig. 6(b) shows the results in a 40-dimensional network, where $x_1$ , $x_2$ , and $x{40}$ are observable.
-In this example, Q and R noise covariances are tuned off-line for each filter to ensure optimal performance.
-In both network sizes, the Kalman-Takens method (solid red curve) is able to significantly reduce the signal error (dotted black curve) to a level comparable with the parametric filter (solid blue curve), which operates with knowledge of the full system equations.
+Figure 6(a) shows the results in a 5 dimensional Lorenz-96 network where only $x_1$ is observable and Figure 6(b) shows the results in a 40 dimensional network where $x_1, x_2$ and $x{40}$ are observable.
+In this example, Q and R noise covariances were tuned offline for